demisto/content/Packs/Threat_Crowd/Integrations/ThreatCrowd_v2/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### ip
 ***
-Get a report of an IP.
+Get a report of an IP address.

 #### Base Command